 If the patient indulges in an activity involving significant muscular strain in the implanted region, then the result could be a failure of the implant.

-Selection of the Screws
+Selection of the Bone Screws

 For successful implantation, the selection of the proper size, shape, and design of the screw is critically important.
 The size and the shape of the human bones put limitations on the size and strength of implants during fracture management and reconstructive surgery.
 Screws are used to fix other implants like plate or nail to the bone.
-The doctor/Orthopedic Surgeon must select the appropriate implant depending upon the application and should check the fitment of the screw with Plate/ Nail before use.
+The doctor/Orthopedic Surgeon must select the appropriate implant depending upon the application.
+Plus, he should also check the fitment of the screw with Plate/ Nail before use.
 Both implants should be of the same make and material.
 Different make may cause poor fit/mismatch leading to poor fixation or implant failure.
 Different materials can lead to galvanic corrosion resulting in poor implant performance and early failure.

 Handling of Screws